LrWm3/nfs-volume-mount-k8-examples/README.md

 Testing to see if I can bind two pods in different namespaces to two different PVC, with both PVC attached to the same PV.

 e1 will deploy two namespaces, one called `novascotia`, the other called `pei`.
-Pods `busybox-novascotia` and `busybox-pei` will be deployed to these namespaces.
+Pods `busybox` and `busybox` will be deployed to these namespaces.
 A persistent volume with `storageClassName: "nfs-jar"` is created.
 Two persistent volume claims, one in `novascotia` and the other in `pei`, both with `storageClassName: "nfs-jar"` are created.